waynodiablo/Oystercard/rails/yelp_v1/8_creating.md

-# Section 9: Creating ("C"RUD)
+# Section 8: Creating ("C"RUD)

 #### Creating a restaurant via the client

+You remember [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete), right?
+That's all Yelp is, at its core.
+Just a fancy CRUD app.

-Currently we can browse a list of restaurants, but we don't have a way for users of our site to add restaurants.
+Currently we should be able to browse a list of restaurants, but we don't have a way for users of our site to add restaurants to the database.
 Let's add a test for that now.

 `spec/features/restaurants_feature_spec.rb`: